Oak Garages

 TN12 9QJ

-At one time, homeowners were cautious about adding to their home because there was the complex process of planning permission to go through.
+At one time, homeowners were cautious about adding to their home because of the complex process of planning permission.
 But since the creation of Permitted Development, there is a lot more you can do without needing planning permission.
-But does this include adding a lean to?
+But does this include adding a lean-to?

-Under Permitted Development, there is a range of changes you can make to the house with the need for planning permission.
-However, it doesn’t mean there are no rules – just that they are more relaxed than before.
+Under Permitted Development, there is a range of changes you can make to your home without planning permission.
+However, this doesn’t mean there are no rules – just that they are more relaxed than before.

 For example, you can add an extension, porch or lean to without planning permission as long as:

-These also largely apply to a garden shed, greenhouses and other outbuildings, which can sometimes apply to a lean to, depending on where you are erecting it.
-If it falls under outbuildings, then no part of the lean to can be forward of the principal or side elevation of the original house where it faces onto a road.
+These rules largely apply to garden sheds, greenhouses and outbuildings—which can sometimes include a lean-to, depending on its placement.
+If it qualifies as an outbuilding, then no part of the lean-to can be forward of the principal or side elevation of the original house where it faces a road.

-These include properties that are Listed, in a National Park, an Area of Outstanding Natural Beauty, a World Heritage Site or in the Norfolk or Suffolk Broads.
-Here you will always need to apply for planning permission for any work.
+These include Listed Buildings, properties in a National Park, an Area of Outstanding Natural Beauty, a World Heritage Site, or the Norfolk and Suffolk Broads.
+In these areas, planning permission is always required for any work.

-While there’s a good chance that you don’t need planning permission to add a lean to, you should always be aware of building regulations as these apply to all work.
-These refer to the fabric, services and fittings used in the project and while most of them won’t apply to a simple lean-to, it is always worth checking with your local planning department to make sure there is nothing you need to watch for.
+While there’s a good chance you won’t need planning permission to add a lean-to, building regulations still apply.
+These cover the materials, services and fittings used in the project.
+Although most regulations won’t apply to a simple lean-to, it is always worth checking with your local authority to ensure compliance.

 Book a free consultation with one of our experts and we'll arrange a phone call to discuss your project.